nenoNaninu/TypedSignalR.Client/README.md

 # Compile-time error support
 This library has some restrictions, including those that come from server-side implementations.

-- Type argument of `CreateHubProxy/Register` method must be an interface.
+- Type argument of the `CreateHubProxy/Register` method must be an interface.
 - Only methods must be defined in the interface used for `CreateHubProxy/Register`.
   - It is forbidden to define properties.
 - The return type of the method in the interface used for `CreateHubProxy` must be `Task` or `Task<T>`.
 - The return type of the method in the interface used for `Register` must be `Task`.

-It is very difficult for humans to properly comply with these restrictions.
+It is complicated for humans to comply with these restrictions properly.
 So, this library looks for parts that do not follow the restriction and report detailed errors at compile-time.
 Therefore, no run-time error occurs.

 ![compile-time-error](img/compile-time-error.png)

 # Generated code
-TypedSignalR.Client checks the type argument of a methods `CreateHubProxy` and `Register` and generates code.
+TypedSignalR.Client checks the type argument of a methods `CreateHubProxy` and `Register` and generates source code.
-Generated code can be seen in the Visual Studio.
+Generated code can be seen in Visual Studio.

 ![generated-code-in-dependencies](img/generated-code-in-dependencies.png)